 Any errors while loading the data can be checked in the STL_LOAD_ERRORS table in Redshift.
 The table gives you the row that was being loaded and the associated error like column length exceeded, inserting text to a number field, etc.

-- The Custom ETL Script method works well only if you have to move data only once or in batches from PostgreSQL to Amazon Redshift.
+- The Custom ETL Script method works well only if you have to move data only once or in batches from PostgreSQL to Redshift.

 - The Custom ETL Script method also fails when you have to move data in near real-time from PostgreSQL to Redshift.